 Conor MacEvilly has written an excellent article about why Rain is Your Friend When Buying a Home.
 If it is raining, this may uncover any water-related issues that the home has.
-You might see evidence of water staining on walls, ceiling and around windows.
+You might see evidence of water staining on walls, ceiling, and around windows.

 Bill Gassett shares information about How Not to Let your Home Inspection Become a Deal Killer over at Realty Times.
 A home inspection may uncover significant defects in the home that can kill the deal, and these need to be remedied before the seller puts the home back on the market.

-There is no reason not to buy a home which has a septic system.
+There is no reason not to buy a home that has a septic system.
 Eric Jeanette has shared excellent information about Should You Purchase a Home with a Septic System.
 If it has been inspected before the purchase to ensure it is operational and ensure it is maintained, the septic system should operate efficiently for decades.

 Debbie Drummond has provided excellent information about Red Flags to Consider when Purchasing a Home.
-She talks about seeing a home with a price too good to be true, history of flooding in the home, and the presence of mold.
+She talks about seeing a home with a price too good to be true, a history of flooding in the home, and the presence of mold.

 About the Author

-We work in Coastal Orange County CA areas including Corona del Mar, Newport Beach, Newport Coast, Tustin and more!
+We work in Coastal Orange County CA areas including Corona del Mar, Newport Beach, Newport Coast, Tustin, and more!
 If you are considering selling your home or buying a home, it will be a pleasure to represent you and sell your home with a top Newport Beach CA Realtor.